Average Cost of Car Insurance in Arizona

 Extreme heat and weather challenges

 Arizona's desert climate creates unique car challenges.
-While comprehensive insurance doesn't typically cover heat damage as it's considered normal wear and tear, comprehensive coverage does protect against weather-related events like hailstorms, flash flooding and dust storms that are common in the region.
+Comprehensive insurance doesn't cover heat damage as it's considered normal wear and tear, but comprehensive coverage protects against weather-related events like hailstorms, flash flooding and dust storms that are common in the region.
 Arizona's extreme temperatures can cause tire blowouts, fluid evaporation and air conditioning system strain.

 money icon